hed-standard/hed-specification/docs/source/08_HED_ontology.md

 leverage links to additional information and examples as well as external knowledge sources during both annotation and analysis.

+HED requires that child tags of tags in the HED schema satisfy the **is-a** relationship.
+This requirement is satisfied in HED ontology using subclass relationship.
+The HED requirement of orthogonality between tags in different top-level subtrees can be captured in the HED ontology by imposing *disjointness* on the top-level trees, but this is not currently being enforced.

 ## 8.1.
 HED global identifiers